-In the new beamline, shown in Fig. 3, the electron beam from the cavity passes first through a quadruple triplet magnets that will be used to focus the electron beam onto the positron target.
+In the new beamline, shown in Fig. 3, the electron beam from the cavity passes first through a quadruple triplet that will focus the electron beam onto the positron target.
 Positrons produced from the positron target will be collected by the second quadruple triplet that will be optimized to collect positrons.
 The first dipole magnet bends the positrons/electrons, depending on the magnet polarity, by 45 degrees towards the second dipole magnet.
 The second dipole will bend the beam another 45 degrees, thus completes a 90 degree bend.
 A third quadruple triplet will focus the e-/e+ beam, as users desire.
 All beam elements are described in Table 3.